digitoimistodude/air-cookie/README.md

     'readonly'    => false,
     'title'       => 'Analytics',
     'description' => 'This site uses Google Analytics and it set some cookies.
 Read more about those from privacy policy.', 'autoClear'   => [ // Optional: autoclear allows you to define cookies, which will be removed after changing consent.
+List all cookies to correct categories.
 Possible to use string or regex format (format is a bit different than official docs points out! https://cookieconsent.orestbida.com/reference/configuration-reference.html#category-autoclear).
       'cookies'     => [
           [
             'name'  => '^(_ga)', // Match all cookies starting with '_ga',